 If this is you, I recommend trying a lighter roast.
 Light and medium roasted beans will be less oily and more acidic.
 Your coffee will also have a milder flavor and not be so heavy-bodied.

-As with other coffee brewing devices, purchasing whole coffee beans over pre-ground is always best.
+As with other coffee brewing devices, purchasing whole coffee beans over pre-ground is always optimal.
 Although pre-ground coffee is more convenient and will save you time in the morning, we always recommend whole beans.

 No one likes a stale cup of coffee.
 The extra step of grinding your coffee will ensure your cup is not losing freshness as it sits.
 From the moment the coffee beans are ground, the countdown begins.
 Once the beans come in contact with oxygen, a chemical reaction occurs called oxidation, causing them to grow stale.